louispellerin/Home/README.md

 #### Linux:

-To install KVM on Linux run the following command:
+Installing KVM need `curl`.
+Do verify if that is installed on the machine.
+Next install KVM on Linux run the following command:

 ```
 curl -sSL https://raw.githubusercontent.com/aspnet/Home/release/kvminstall.sh | sh && source ~/.kre/kvm/kvm.sh